 the-best-books-to-learn-english-vocabulary-grammar-and-more-mosalingua

-The Harry Potter series has helped millions to learn English.
-The advantage of Harry Potter is that the level of writing gradually becomes more difficult for advanced English learners.
-The author J.K.
-Rowling clearly had practice refining her style with each additional book, so the progression is perfect.
+The Harry Potter series has helped millions of people around the world learn English.
+The advantage of Harry Potter is that the level of writing gradually becomes more difficult.
+The author, J.K.
+Rowling, clearly had practice refining her style with each additional book, so the progression is perfect.
 Once you start, you won’t be able to stop.
 You’ll find a good amount of specialized vocabulary dealing with magic and sorcery.
-Keep a dictionary handy in the beginning, and you’ll know the words by heart by the end.
+Keep a dictionary handy in the beginning, and you’ll know the new vocabulary by heart by the end.

-If you use our iPhone/Android MosaLingua app, don’t forget to take advantage of our search function and dictionary and to create new cards to help you learn any word in no time.
+If you use our iPhone/Android MosaLingua app, don’t forget to take advantage of our search function and dictionary as well as creating new cards to help you learn new words in no time.

 • Roald Dahl (MatildaJames and the Giant Peach, and Charlie and the Chocolate Factory, are a few of my favorites, but he also wrote short story collections that are worth checking out)